Opiskull/Blog/content/post/new-docker-server.md

 ### DKIM

-Domain validation on Namecheap
+Domain validation on NameCheap

-### Autodiscover/Autoconfig
+### Auto discover/Auto configuration

-Another nice feature I found was that autodiscover was also supported...
+Another nice feature I found was that auto discover was also supported...
 I didn't even know that something like that exists ;).
-That is really really a nice feature... as i always failed add configuring my email cliet correctly.
+That is really really a nice feature... as I always failed add configuring my email client correctly.

 As always for this also exists an nice image.
 This time I used  `weboaks/autodiscover-email-settings:latest`

-That part of my docker-compose looked like that:
+That part of my `docker-compose` looked like that:

 ```yml
   autodiscover: